LudovicGouverneur/Projects/Javascipt/Hemingway_testing/README.md

 ## Specs

 Users can :
+* read the docs
 * test themselves
 * run test cases
 * CRUD test cases with validation
 * See a trace of calls

 Dev can run tests in terminal